Proposal for a regulation on nature restoration

 Under the EU Biodiversity Strategy for 2030, part of the European Green Deal, the European Commission committed to put forward a proposal for legally binding EU nature restoration targets to restore degraded ecosystems.

-On 22 June 2022, the European Commission tabled a proposal for a regulation on nature restoration.
+On 22 June 2022, the Commission tabled a proposal for a regulation on nature restoration.
 The proposal sets multiple binding restoration targets and obligations across a broad range of ecosystems, from forests and agricultural land to urban areas, rivers and marine habitats, complementing existing legislation.
 These nature restoration measures should cover at least 20 % of the EU’s land and sea areas by 2030, and all ecosystems in need of restoration by 2050.
-To implement the proposed regulation, Member States would be required to develop nature restoration plans, to be assessed by the Commission.
+To implement the proposed regulation, Member States would be required to develop national restoration plans, to be assessed by the Commission.
 The proposed nature restoration law also entails a specific objective to reverse the decline of pollinator populations by 2030.

 References: